Access our First Foods® Database in the Solid Starts App.

 Cooked elderberries may be introduced as soon as baby is ready to start solids, which is generally around 6 months of age.
 Raw elderberries are not safe to eat because they contain a natural toxin that can cause serious health problems.
 Reserve elderberry syrups and extracts for older children.
 While elderberry syrups and extracts have been used to treat ailments like the common cold and influenza for centuries and some studies in older children and adults have shown black elderberries to have antiviral properties, there is insufficient research to substantiate the safety and efficacy of their use in children under the age of 5.

-Elderberries grow worldwide, from the fields and forests of Europe and the Americas, to the sunny highlands of Asia, to the rainforests of Australia.
-For centuries, the elder tree and its berries have provided humans with many gifts.
-Fragrant flowers flavor liqueurs, jellies, and tea.
-Foliage works as medicine, poultices, and deterrent for flies.
-Hollowed branches serve as flutes, pipes, and spiles to tap syrup from maple trees.
-And, of course, the shiny berries can be cooked into sauces, sweets, tonics, and vinegars.
+Elderberries grow worldwide, from the fields and forests of Europe and the Americas, to the highlands of Asia, to the rainforests of Australia.
+For centuries, the elder tree has provided humans with many gifts, including the shiny berries that can be cooked into sauces, sweets, tonics, and vinegars.
 There are different species—some edible, others not—but the berries of Sambucus nigra, also known as black elderberries, are the most widely consumed.
 These berries are distinctly glossy, inky black, and so juicy that they are used as dye for beverages, pastries, and other products.

 Yes, but only when elderberries are cooked.
 Raw elderberries (including dried berries) contain cyanide-producing toxins that can cause serious health problems.
 Make sure all stems, leaves, and unripe berries are removed when cooking elderberries, as they also contain these toxins.
 To minimize the risk, bring fresh or dried elderberries to a boil in water and cook for at least 60 minutes to ensure that the berries are safe to eat.
 Cooking ripe elderberries for at least 60 minutes eliminates this natural toxin from the fruit and seeds, making the berries safe for consumption.